mofosyne/QuickMathJS/readme.md

     - Press Enter at the beginning of a line to start a new line.
     - Press Enter at the end of a line with = to re-evaluate the expression and update the result.

+---

 ## Quick Start for CLI

-The CLI offers the same heuristic-based evaluation as the web interface, so you can naturally type in mathematical expressions without the need for special syntax.
+The CLI offers the same heuristic-based evaluation as the web interface, allowing you to naturally type in mathematical expressions without the need for special syntax.
-If you prefer to use the calculator functionalities from the command line, `cli.js` is available for you!
-Here's a quick guide to get you started:
+For those who prefer the command line, `cli.js` is ready for action.
+Here's a quick guide:

 ### 1. Setup:

-Ensure you have Node.js installed on your machine.
-If not, you can download and install it from the official [Node.js website](https://nodejs.org/).
+Ensure Node.js is installed on your machine.
+If not, grab it from the official [Node.js website](https://nodejs.org/).

 ### 2. Installation: